binqbit/svpi/README.md

 ## Export/Import Format

-### Text file list of data with the following format:
+### Text file list of data with the following format

 - Plain data:
 ```plaintext